Calculus of Variations and Geometric Measure Theory

 Abstract:

-In this paper, we consider a mass transportation problem with transport cost given by a smooth positive Riemannian metric in a bounded domain $\Omega$ where a mass $f^+$ is sent to a location $f^−$ in $\Omega$ (with the possibility of importing or exporting masses from or to the boundary $\partial\Omega$).
-First, we study the $L^p$ summability of the transport density $\sigma$ between two regular measures $f^+$ and $f^−$.
-By a geometrical proof, we show that $\sigma$ belongs to $L^p(\Omega)$ as soon as the source measure $f^+$ and the target one $f^−$ are both in $L^p(\Omega)$, for all $p$.
-Moreover, we prove that the transport density in the transport problem to the boundary (i.e. between a mass $f^+$ and its Riemannian projection onto the boundary, so the target measure is singular) is in $L^p(\Omega)$ provided $f^+ \in L^p(\Omega)$ and $\Omega$ satisfies a uniform exterior ball condition.
-Finally, we collect these results to obtain $L^p$ estimates on the transport density in the Riemannian import-export transport problem.
+In this paper, we consider a mass transportation problem with transport cost given by a Riemannian metric in a bounded domain $\Omega$, where a mass $f^+$ is sent to a location $f^-$ in $\Omega$ with the possibility of importing or exporting masses from or to the boundary $\partial\Omega$.
+First, we study the $L^p$ summability of the transport density $\sigma$ in the Monge-Kantorovich problem with Riemannian cost between two diffuse measures $f^+$ and $f^-$.
+Using some technical geometrical estimates on the transport rays, we will show that $\sigma$ belongs to $L^p(\Omega)$ as soon as the source measure $f^+$ and the target one $f^-$ are both in $L^p(\Omega)$, for all $p \in [1,∞]$.
+Moreover, we will prove that the transport density between a diffuse measure $f^+$ and its Riemannian projection onto the boundary (so, the target measure is singular) is in $L^p(\Omega)$ provided that $f^+ \in L^p(\Omega)$ and $\Omega$ satisfies a uniform exterior ball condition.
+Finally, we will extend the $L^p$ estimates on the transport density $\sigma$ to the case of a transport problem with import-export taxes.

 Download: